The purpose of the program is twofold:

 All internships are to be graded on a pass-fail basis.
 See Internship Requirements for Credit to get more information on what all Interns must complete receive a passing grade.

 Please be aware that international students (those on F-1 student or J-1 exchange visas) must request special permission to undertake internships, whether paid or unpaid.
 The process varies depending on whether the internship is credit bearing or not.
-Any international students should contact Carmen Boggs-Parker, in the International Education office so that she can make you aware of the process.
+Any international students should contact Sarah Lupton so that she can make you aware of the process.
 This is not generally a hindrance, but you need to make the appropriate arrangements ahead of time so you do not violate your legal status.

 Internships from past students include: